sophielandver/final-proj/README.md

 look at the current intersected available times and pick a time, out of the listed times, to meet in (since the listed times work for everyone).
 <br>
-The functions used for the free time calculation can be found in agenda.py A thorough test suite for the free time calculations can be found in test_agenda.py
+The functions used for the free time calculation can be found in agenda.py
 <br>
+A thorough test suite for the free time calculations can be found in test_agenda.py
+<br><br>
 Definitions:
 <br>
 busy times: all the appointments from the user's selected google calendars that lie within or